CriMilanese/gopro_obj_recognition/README.md

 ### credits
 A thankful smile to _Rietvield Academy_ in Amsterdam who hosted me for weeks, helping an **excellent fine art student**, shaping her ideas with software.
-Too bad the _Stedelijk_ museum gave so many problems regarding the few devices allowed to use the day of _Rietvield_ exhibition.
+Too bad the _Stedelijk_ museum gave so many problems, regarding the few devices allowed to use, the day of _Rietvield_ exhibition.